Skip to content

 Fact #2: Not all probiotics have been scientifically shown to benefit baby’s health, so choose wisely.

 Probiotic products contain different probiotic strains or sometimes blends of strains.
 There are MANY probiotics to choose from and, unfortunately, NOT many ways to know if you’re buying a quality product or not.
 So, how do you choose a quality probiotic for your little one?
 Flip the box over and check out the supplement facts.
 You should see a very unmemorable Latin name, but look closer.
 How many parts make up that name?
 Hopefully three.
 Remember, probiotic benefits are strain-specific, so it’s important that the strain designation, that third part of the name, is present on the supplement facts.
-For example, Lactobacillus rhamnosus GG is the most scientifically studied probiotic out thereƗ and that third name, “GG,” tells you that.
+For example, in Lactobacillus rhamnosus GG, that third name, “GG,” indicates the specific strain.
 If the supplement facts only list Lactobacillus rhamnosus, enough information hasn’t been provided to know if the product contains a quality probiotic strain, as not all Lactobacillus rhamnosus have been shown to support human health to the same extent.
 Here’s another tip- Pay closer attention and you’ll notice some brands are SUPER proud of their strain.
 Companies with quality strains go out of their way to tell you so on their packaging and in their advertising.

 The scientific community determines the quality of a probiotic strain (or blend) by analyzing the results of human clinical trials and the rigor of scientific support for each strain varies.
 A few probiotic strains have been studied in hundreds of clinical trials, even some with nearly 100 clinical trials with infants, consistently demonstrating benefits in many areas of human health, and receive unofficial stamps of approval and recommendations for specific health issues.
 On the other hand, many probiotics aren’t supported by a single clinical trial, for any age.
 It’s confusing, which is why there is so much contradictory advice going around about probiotics.